AbhilashPal/Hackerrank---2D-Array---DS/README.md

 # Hackerrank---2D-Array---DS
-Python Solution for problems off Hackerrank's DS track.
+Python and Cpp Solution for problems off Hackerrank's DS track.
+I have tried to do basic commenting on all problems,especially in the Linked List track.